 Tashbook suggests sending that family member a note of gratitude, thanking them for a nice thing they did for you, even if it was years ago.
 End your note with a suggestion they send a note to someone they can’t see right now because of the crisis—a coworker, therapist or hairdresser.

-Offer to help your family member compose a well-written letter of explanation to bill collectors.
+If a lack of money is causing stress, offer to help your family member compose a well-written letter of explanation to bill collectors.
 In a businesslike tone, suggest a realistic payment plan, and compelling facts about their circumstances.

 For those with a psychosis, said Tashbook: “Avoid alarming or attempting to physically restrain the person.
 Don’t raise your voice or move around in ways that might make them feel threatened.”